Thursday 21 February 2019

 ‘Friday is going to be dry‘ I reason, ‘We shall be able to put it all together outside‘

 Small Boy however is a third child, and he has learned to ignore parental procrastination if he ever wants to get anything done.
-And so it is that I return home on Tuesday night, from top night out of cocktails and great company, to find not only the entire contents of the lounge in my kitchen but also a semi-assembled basketball stand!
+And so it is that I return home on Tuesday night, from top night out of cocktails and catching-up , to find not only the entire contents of the lounge in my kitchen but also a semi-assembled basketball stand!

 I decide to bow to the inevitable.
 Next morning, with two of us on the job, we make quick work of the allen keys, nuts and bolts and presently the only job remaining is sand, to weigh down the base.
 I head out to Wickes on this seemingly simple mission but soon find myself gazing in bewilderment at an unfathomable array of choices for our ballast.
 Who knew that there were such things as ‘sharp sand’, ‘tarmac sand’, ‘flagging sand’ , ‘yellow’ and ‘grey’ and ‘silver’ sand in this world?
 Thankfully, a very helpful woman points me towards the ‘Building Sand’ shelf and I am soon staggering back to my car with two 25kg bags clearly up to the task of ensuring that our basket ball stand, once filled, will never move again!